 As a policy, land and building revaluation by independent appraiser will be made every 3 years.
-The buildings were revalued using the "Replacement Cost Approach" or "Income Approach" and land was revalued using the "Market Approach" by Simon Lim & Partners Co., Ltd. dated 14 October 2016.
+The buildings were revalued using the "Replacement Cost Approach" or "Income Approach" and land was revalued using the "Market Approach" by Simon Lim & Partners Co., Ltd. dated 29 November 2019.

 As a policy, investment property revaluation by independent appraiser will be made every year.
-Units in office building and shops for rent were revalued using the "Income Approach" and land/land awaiting for development/sales was revalued using the "Market Approach" by Simon Lim & Partners Co., Ltd. dated 19 December 2018.
+Units in office building, shops for rent and land/land awaiting for development/sales were revalued using the "Market Approach" by Simon Lim & Partners Co., Ltd. dated 28 June 2019, 30 June 2019 and 30 November 2019.